kennell/django-paddle/README.md

 # django-paddle

-Django models and helpers for integrating Paddle.com subscriptions
+Django models and helpers for integrating Paddle.com subscriptions with your Django app

-<sub>⚠️This library is very much **WORK IN PROGRESS**, please read this README carefully to understand what is currently supported</sub>
+<sub>⚠️This library is very much **WORK IN PROGRESS**, please read this document carefully to understand what is currently supported.</sub>

+Currently this package includes:

+* Django Models for plans, plan prices, subscriptions, payments (invoices)
+* Django management commands for sycing plans, subscriptions, payments
+* Webhook receivers that handle subscription creation, subscription cancellation

 ### Installation